-The HIPAA privacy and security regulations, which became fully effective in April 2003 and April 2005 respectively, establish comprehensive federal standards with respect to the uses and disclosures of protected health information by health plans, healthcare providers and healthcare clearinghouses, in addition to setting standards to protect the confidentiality, integrity and availability of protected health information.
+The HIPAA privacy and security regulations, which became fully effective in April 2003 and April 2005, respectively, establish comprehensive federal standards with respect to the uses and disclosures of protected health information by health plans, healthcare providers and healthcare clearinghouses, in addition to setting standards to protect the confidentiality, integrity and availability of protected health information.
 The regulations establish a complex regulatory framework on a variety of subjects, including:

-- the circumstances under which uses and disclosures of protected health information are permitted or required without a specific authorization by the patient, including but not limited to treatment purposes, activities to obtain payments for the Company's services, and its healthcare operations activities; - a patient's rights to access, amend and receive an accounting of certain disclosures of protected health information; - · the content of notices of privacy practices for protected health information; and - administrative, technical and physical safeguards required of entities that use or receive protected health information.
+- the circumstances under which uses and disclosures of protected health information are permitted or required without a specific authorization by the patient, including but not limited to treatment purposes, activities to obtain payments for the Company's services, and its healthcare operations activities; - a patient's rights to access, amend and receive an accounting of certain disclosures of protected health information; - the content of notices of privacy practices for protected health information; and - administrative, technical and physical safeguards required of entities that use or receive protected health information.

 The Company has implemented policies and procedures related to compliance with the HIPAA privacy and security regulations, as required by law.
 The privacy regulations establish a "floor" and do not supersede state laws that are more stringent.
-Therefore, we are required to comply with both federal privacy regulations and varying state privacy laws.
-In addition, for healthcare data transfers from other countries relating to citizens of those countries, the Company must comply with the laws of those other countries.
-The federal privacy regulations restrict the Company's ability to use or disclose patient identifiable laboratory data, without patient authorization, for purposes other than payment, treatment or healthcare operations (as defined by HIPAA), except for disclosures for various public policy purposes and other permitted purposes outlined in the privacy regulations.
-The privacy and security regulations provide for significant fines and other penalties for wrongful use or disclosure of protected health information, including potential civil and criminal fines and penalties.
+Therefore, the Company is required to comply with both federal privacy regulations and varying state privacy laws.
+In addition, for healthcare data transfers from other countries relating to citizens of those countries, the Company is retrict the Company is restrict the Company's ability to use or disclose patient identifiable laboratory data, without patient authorization, for purposes other than payment, treatment or healthcare operations (as defined by HIPAA), except for disclosures for various public policy purposes and other permitted purposes outlined in the privacy regulations.
+The privacy and security regulations provide for significant fines and other permitted purposes outlines.
 Although the HIPAA statute and regulations do not expressly provide for a private right of damages, the Company also could incur damages under state laws to private parties for the wrongful use or disclosure of confidential health information or other private personal information.